 Recently Completed Projects Past Projects

 Tools Development Platforms Conferences Parody and Fun Sites Links Politics

 As with any field of science, especially new ones, distributed computing

 and people who run distributed computing projects can encounter political

 problems.
 This page lists current and past political situations around

 distributed computing projects and lists actions you can take to help

 An important note: so that you don't end up as a story on this page, PLEASE get permission (preferably written) BEFORE you run any distributed computing project application on a computer that you don't own!

 |Problem||Date Started||Date Resolved||Resolution|

 David McOwen was a tech support engineer at a Georgia state college.
-Recently the state of Georgia charged him with a felony crime (with a prison term of up to 15 years) and is seeking damages of US$415,000 for his running the distributed.net client on many of the school's computers.
+In February 2000, the state of Georgia charged him with a felony crime (with a prison term of up to 15 years) and seeked damages of US$415,000 for his running the distributed.net client on many of the school's computers.
 This is a punishment worse than a rapist would receive.
-The state calculates that the cost of the bandwith used by the distributed.net client was $.59 per second and that he "stole" $415,000 worth of bandwidth from them by running the client without permission.
+The state calculated that the cost of the bandwith used by the distributed.net client was US$.59 per second and that he "stole" US$415,000 worth of bandwidth from them by running the client without permission.